-There’s a Dinosaur on the 13th Floor by Wade Bradford is the story of Mr. Snore who checks into the The Sharemore Hotel looking for a good night’s sleep.
-But, each room he moves to has some sort of problem that keeps him from getting that much needed rest.
+There’s a Dinosaur on the 13th Floor by Wade Bradford is the story of Mr. Snore who checks into The Sharemore Hotel looking for a good night’s sleep.
+But, each room he moves to has some sort of problem that keeps him from getting that much-needed rest.

 Star Fishing by Sang-Keun Kim lets us imagine that we aren’t the only ones who can’t fall asleep at night.
 Sit on the moon and fish for other friends who are awake at night.
 A soft, sweet, nighttime read.

 Printable Book List of Bedtime Books

 Grab a printable copy of the book list shared above.

 Ultimately, it doesn’t matter what book you are reading to kids.
 You could read a picture book, chapter book, comic book, or a magazine; what is important is that you are reading to your child every night.
 Not only will you be creating beautiful memories, but you will be helping to grow your child into a reader.
 We just want our kids to say, “Read me a bedtime story!” every night.

 Is your child interested in a certain topic?
 I have over 200 book lists on topics from animals to women in history.
 Check out the whole list.—> Book Lists for Kids

 Awesome post!
 Thank you so much for linking up with The Natural Homeschool! 🙂

 What a great list of bedtime books!
 I think our next one will be Good Night, Construction Site.
 I’ve got a little guy who will love it!
 Thanks so much for sharing this at Booknificent Thursday!
 Be sure to check out the great giveaway this week!

 Great books- my son loves the Going To Bed book by Sandra Boynton.